TheFrancho/twitter-fast-api/README.md

 ![Alt text](static_files/docs_view.png?raw=true "General view")

-And you will be able to play with the API if you don't want to use any API server
+And you will be able to play with the API if you don't want to use any API service